brson/rust-contract-comparison/blog/dfinity.md

 [tba]: https://github.com/Aimeedeer/bigannouncement/

-## Starting by doing some actual research
+## Starting by doing some research

 Myself,
 when I start a project,